hartwigmedical/hmftools/mark-dups/README.md

 # MarkDups

-The HMF mark duplicates component performs both UMI aware and UMI agnositc duplicate marking.
+The HMF mark duplicates component performs both UMI aware and UMI agnostic duplicate marking.
 As the first component to run after alignment it also performs post-alignment improvements to the BAM, specifically by unmapping certain reads and deleting supplementary reads in specific problematic regions of the BAM

 UMI are used to label each molecule in a sample with a unique sequence prior to PCR amplification.